-- For ancestry DNA tests, MyHeritage is the best value for its detailed ancestry analysis and family tree builder software.
+- For ancestry DNA tests, MyHeritage is our top choice for its detailed ancestry analysis and family tree builder software.

-- For health and wellness DNA tests, Everlywell is the best valuefor its discreet medical tests that offer precise information about your physical health.
+- For health and wellness DNA tests, Everlywell is a great option, with its discreet medical tests that offer precise information about your physical health.

-- For pet DNA tests, Embark is the best value for identifying your dog’s ethnic makeup and maximizing its health based on its unique genetic factors.
+- For pet DNA tests, Embark is our favorite as it identifies your dog’s ethnic makeup and maximizes its health based on its unique genetic factors.

 How does DNA testing work?